JaapvanEkris/openrowingmonitor/docs/Architecture.md

 Accurate time keeping and on-time data processing are crucial for OpenRowingMonitor to function well.
 To realize this, there are several blocks recognized:

-* The **high accurate time measurement process**: in essence, this is the `GpioTimerService.js` which measures with nanoseconds accuracy.
+* The **high accurate time measurement process**: in essence, this is the `GpioTimerService.js` which measures with nanoseconds accuracy, requiring an extremely low latency.
 Frustrating this process will lead to measurement noise.
 Therefore, this process tends to run on quite an agressive NICE-level.
 This part of the application is kept clean deliberatly small.
 On data intensive machines, this can produce a measurement (a *currentDt*) every 2 miliseconds.
 * The **high frequency metrics calculation**: in essence, this is the `RowingEngine`.
 Although processing isn't too time-critical per se, not having processed a *currentDt* before the next measurement arrives can frustrate the `GpioTimerService.js`.
 Therefore, this part still is considered critical and it should run on a more relaxed NICE-level compared to the `GpioTimerService.js`, but more agressive than 0.
 Please realise that the use of Theil-Sen estimators causes a significant CPU-load, making this the most CPU-intensive part of OpenRowingMonitor.
 As the `RowingEngine` will produce a set of metrics as a response to a *currentDt*, it will produce metrics every 2 milliseconds.
 * The **non-time critical parts** of OpenRowingMonitor.
 Specificallythese are the recorders and the peripherals.
 Missing data for a couple of milliseconds will not be problematic here.
 To reduce CPU-load, in-session these will only filter the data and do heavy processing only when really needed, preferably after the session.
 These blocks recieve a message every 4 milliseconds, but peripherals typicall broadcast around 500 milliseconds, and recorders will typically record around every 2500 milliseconds.

 Heartrate data is typically reported every 1000 milliseconds.

 To put it more visually:

 ```mermaid
 flowchart LR
 A(GpioTimerService.js) -->|currentDt, every 2 ms| B(server.js)